 #1.
-Transfer User Data and Accounts to New Server
+Transfer User Data and Accounts to the New Server

-EaseUS Todo PCTrans, with its account settings transfer feature, can help you fully migrate user data and accounts to a new Server in simple clicks.
+EaseUS Todo PCTrans, with its account settings transfer feature, can help you fully migrate user data and accounts to a new Server with simple clicks.

 Step 1.
 Install and launch EaseUS Todo PCTrans on both two devices.
 On the source PC, select "PC to PC" to continue.

 Step 2.
 Select the transfer direction - as an Old PC or a New PC.

 Make sure the two PCs are on the same LAN.
 Connect to the target PC via its IP address or adding it manually.
 Enter the login account and password of the target PC and link two PCs by clicking "Connect".

 Step 3.
 Click at the "Accounts" section to specify User Accounts and Settings for transferring.

 Step 4.
 Enter the user account and password of the source computer, select the User Account Settings, User Data and other settings that you want to transfer.